AthenZ/athenz/README.md

 Since Athenz service authentication is based on
 [X.509 certificates](https://en.wikipedia.org/wiki/X.509), it is
-important that you have a good understanding what X.509 certificates are and how they're used to establish secure connections in Internet protocols such as [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+important that you have a good understanding of what X.509 certificates are and how they're used to establish secure connections in Internet protocols such as [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).